dedham-food-pantry/dedham-food-pantry.github.io/content/about/about.md

 type: page
 date: 2010-03-04T19:58:44+00:00
 weight: 1
+description: Our mission is to end hunger in Dedham.
+Everyone deserves consistent access to healthy food and the dignity of support without judgment.
 ---
-Established in 1990, the Dedham Food Pantry serves approximately 250 Dedham families each month.
+The Dedham Food Pantry was established in 1990 with the mission to end hunger in Dedham.
+Everyone deserves consistent access to healthy food and the dignity of support without judgment.
+We serve approximately 250 Dedham families each month.
 Approximately one-third of those served are children.

 We distribute a variety of non-perishable pantry staples; perishable items such as meat, eggs, cheese and bread; and fresh seasonal produce when available.
 We obtain our food from a variety of sources including purchasing from the Greater Boston Food Bank; receiving donated food from individual, community, or corporate food drives; purchasing from warehouse and thrift stores; receiving donated food from grocery stores; and receiving donated produce from local farms.